Newsroom > DHHS News Release

 Tadd Barrow, UN-L Water Quality Extension, (402) 472-7783

-Signs have been posted to advise the public to use caution, and the swimming beaches at the lakes will remain closed during the health alert.
-The public is advised to avoid activities that could involve accidental ingestion of water, and to make sure their pets don’t drink from the lake.
-People can still use the public areas for picnics and other outdoor activities.
+When a health alert is issued, signs are posted to advise the public to use caution, and designated swimming beaches are closed during the alert.
+Recreational boating and fishing are permitted, but the public is advised to avoid activities that could involve accidental ingestion of water.
+People can still use the public areas for camping, picnics and other outdoor activities.